 - “I looked and this way, and I looked…”

 “I looked this way, and I looked that way, and there was no light.
-Then I looked towards Rama, my son-in-law indeed my Lord, and there was light.
+Then I looked towards Rama, my son, indeed my Lord, and there was light.
 I expect you to become like Rama, the all merciful” (EA 296 by Yahtiru.)

 - “May the right goddess of Gablgna (Ganga)…”